 Puppy School for Guide Dogs

 In Puppy School for Guide Dogs we meet the remarkable puppies across guide and support dog organisations throughout the UK.
 Puppies who will provide life-changing assistance and companionship, helping individuals to live with greater dignity and independence.
 Throughout the series we follow the dogs’ stories, seeing jeopardy; emotion; and joy, as they transform the lives of the people they’ve been sent to help and their families.
-Puppy School for Guide Dogs aired on Channel 5 during September 2023.
+Puppy School for Guide Dogs aired on Channel 5 during September 2023, and again during December 2024.

 Puppy School for Guide Dogs official trailer